What is an Education, Health and Care Plan?

-When a parent/carer or the young person is advised that the EHCP is going to cease they will be informed of:
+When a parent/carer and young person is advised that the EHCP is going to end they will be informed of:

-EHCPs can continue into Further Education but come to an end if a young person enters Higher Education.
-The transition to Higher Education should be planned to make it as smooth as possible and a copy of the EHCP passed to the relevant person at the institution, once the place has been confirmed and consent has been given by the student to do so.
+The move to HE should be planned to make it as smooth as possible.
+A copy of the EHCP should be given to the relevant person at the institution once the place has been confirmed and the young person has given consent for it to be shared.

 Disabled Students Allowance (DSA) can be applied for to cover some of the extra course costs due to a mental health problem, long term illness or any other disability.